Children of the Stars: Background

+Premise

-The documentary follows the progress of five-year-old Feng Jia Wei and his father and mother, Feng Lei and Hao Yue Chun, who traveled across China to enroll their son in the school.
-The parents faced hardship in their community—a complete lack of schools or facilities to deal with autistic children, no network of governmental aid or funds, ostracism from neighbors, and loss of their jobs.
-Before coming to this school they had considered committing suicide as a family—much as Tian Huiping, the school's founder, had years before.
+The documentary follows the progress of five-year-old Feng Jia Wei and his father and mother, Feng Lei and Hao Yue Chun, who travel across China to enroll their son in the school.
+The parents experience hardship in their community—a complete lack of schools or facilities to deal with autistic children, no network of governmental aid or funds, ostracism from neighbors, and loss of their jobs.
+Before coming to this school, they had considered committing suicide as a family—much as Tian Huiping, the school's founder, had years before.
 Public health services for autistic children in China are almost nonexistent, as Tian Huiping explains:

 Parents of autistic children can't expect any help from society.
 It's not just a question of financial help; they cannot get specialized help either...
 More [than] 98 percent of autistic children have to stay at home because they are rejected by kindergartens even if they are very high-functional - autistic children have very poor social skills.
 Attending school is a dream.

 At the time of their arrival, Jia Wei is violent and uncooperative.
 He cannot speak, and shows little recognition of his parents, whom he frequently bites and hits:

 Families had been waiting for 2 years to attend and often arrived in a state of despair.
 They could not communicate with their children or understand the symptoms of autism at all.
 They were looking for a cure and thought that this school was where miracles happened.

 The program requires weeks of tireless work.
 As producer Alender Haase describes the early days watching Jia Wei's family struggle: "Sometimes I said to myself: 'Well, that's enough; I can't stand it anymore'.
 We wanted to drop the camera and leave.
 The parents seemed to be on the edge of mental collapse.
 But the strong power of love and patience pulled them back, and so it did to us."
 In time, Jia Wei's family begins to see a number of break-through experiences, and their first opportunity to live in a nurturing setting offers them hope.
 However, they are apprehensive about returning to their unfriendly home town, and fear that Jia Wei's obvious progress will not be enough to let him enter a public school.

+Reception

 Children of the Stars is described as a "riveting documentary" on Library Journals website:

 [Feng Jia Wei's] parents candidly share their difficulty in a society that doesn't understand autism.
 Their desperation is evident as they coax and cajole Jia Wei through school activities intended to help him to communicate.
 Then we witness the moment when Jia Wei calls out "daddy" for the first time.
 These connections with the parents make this heartwarming movie wonderful to watch."